 One thing we all seem to share, in this hobby, is being able to sit and appreciate the wonders of the ocean from our homes.
-It is no surprise, then, to see that there are a whole lot of us who also take a lot of pride in taking great photos of their saltwater fish, coral frags and other invertebrates.
-Here is a collection of aquarium photography tips and some of the essential gear that will help you take great fish tank photos.
+It is no surprise, then, to see that there are a whole lot of us who also take a lot of pride in taking great photos of their saltwater fish, coral frags, and other invertebrates.
+Read on to learn how the pros take those best shots, and the gear you can get to help take great fish tank photos.

 Aquarium photography tip # 1: Clean tanks photograph better